TBD54566975/ssi-sdk-mobile/sdk/README.md

+### ⚠️ Please note that this package is a prototype and is not intended for production.
+Breaking changes will appear without warning.
+Future adoption is uncertain.

+<br /> <br/>

 # SSI SDK Mobile

 This project is a wrapper around the [SSI SDK](https://github.com/TBD54566975/ssi-sdk) for [Go Mobile](https://pkg.go.dev/golang.org/x/mobile), a tool used to build mobile bindings for the SDK supporting both Android and iOS.